anupamag21/anupamag21.github.io/MARPA.md

 - Take the input stream and **tokenize** it.
 Tokenization is often called **lexical analysis** and is sometimes the responsibility of a wholly different program, called a **lexer** (or scanner, as noted above), rather than being part of the parser itself.
   - This breaks up the input stream into allowable _tokens_.
 For instance, the expression `x = a + b + (c*d)` could be split into the tokens `x`, `=`, `a`, `+`, `b`, `+`, `(`, `c`, `*`, `d`, and `)`.
 Evidently, a good parser must not care about the number of whitespaces in such a context (though it well could, or should, in other contexts).
 That is, `x  = a+b+ (c * d)` must produce the same tokens.
   - How is it decided that this is how tokenization should work?
 For instance, why couldn't the list of output tokens include something like `(c` or `*d`?
 Well, that depends on the **rules of tokenization** defined by the lexical grammar.
-- Next, determine if the tokens are in the right order and form a syntactically correct expression, as determined by the **rules of parsing**.
+- Next, determine if the tokens form a syntactically correct expression and are in the right order, as determined by the **rules of parsing**.
+  - The parser must ultimately generate a derivation of the input from the grammar.